shekhar12oct/mobile-adda/README.md

-# mobile-adda
+# Mobile-adda
-A mobile Application where you can find your interested songs list.
+A web mobile version application where you can find a list of various songs to enjoy.